Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Contact a Virginia Hit and Run Law Firm Today

 As you can see, the State of Virginia treats hit and run incidents extremely seriously.
-The charges specified above are worst-case scenarios, however, and attorney Jay P. Mykytiuk will work on your behalf to mitigate the effects of a hit and run charge as much as possible.
+The charges specified above are worst-case scenarios.
+However, attorneys Gretchen T. Pousson and Matthew Kensky will work on your behalf to mitigate the effects of a hit-and-run charge as much as possible.

 If your lawyer can argue that the penalties for a hit and run are inappropriate for your situation, you might end up with a substantially decreased sentence.
 The following are a few of the most typical mitigating elements, but keep in mind that your sentence is still up to the discretion of the judge and the factors of your unique situation: